GabrielHCataldo/go-mongo-template/README.md

 ## Watch

-To watch the operations we highlight the **WatchWithHandler**, where it will persist the searches and will convert the received data, transforming it into a **ContextWatch** where it will have all the necessary data, then After the conversion, we call the function informed in the function parameter, see a basic example:
+To watch the operations we highlight the **WatchWithHandler**, where it will persist the searches and will convert the received data, transforming it into a **EventContext** where it will have all the necessary data, then After the conversion, we call the function informed in the function parameter, see a basic example:

 ```go